rssh/dotty-cps-async/_sources/HighOrderFunctions.rst.txt

      urls.map( await(httpClient.fetchData(_)) )

 Note that the default ``map`` will run all operations sequentially.
-Sequential order of evaluation is needed to allow the code, like updating the multidimensional array in for loop, works correctly in an asynchronous case.
+Sequential evaluation is needed to allow the code to work correctly for a case of updating the multidimensional array in for loop with asynchronous operations.

-If we want all requests to run in parallel, we can start them in one map and when all started - wait for the end of requests:
+If we want all requests to run in parallel, we can start them in one map and, when all started - wait for the end of requests:

 .. code-block:: scala